-After poring through bridal magazines, trying on countless gowns in the fitting room and potentially spending more on one item of clothing than you ever will again, you finally found The Dress.
+After poring through bridal magazines and trying on countless gowns in the fitting room, you finally found The Dress.
 Your husband swooned, your mother cried, and your friends couldn't stop telling you how gorgeous you looked on the big day.
 Your dress is so pretty that you wish you could wear it every weekend!
 Unfortunately, you can't.
-Well, you could...but you might get a raised eyebrow or two.
+Well, you could...but you might raise an eyebrow or two.
 So now what?

 Real brides let us in on what they did with their wedding gowns after the big day.
 Read all of their responses, then tell us what you plan on doing with yours once you're married!